Looking to create a seamless sales process? Having a simplified SaaS CRM can be your answer.

 Sales don’t stop with a signed contract.
 After all, acquiring a new customer is five times more expensive than retaining the current one.
 That’s why it is recommended that you nurture your relationship with your existing customers who are already interested in your product/service.

 With a SaaS CRM, you can focus on delighting the customer even after you’ve signed a contract with them, which means easy cross-selling and upselling opportunities.
-A recent study by Capterra shows that 47% of CRM users have witnessed an increase in customer retention.
+A recent study by Capterra shows that CRM helps companies understand their clients better.

 For example, by having a CRM tool, you can keep all previous client interactions neatly recorded in one place, including your email communication.
 This way, you don’t need to search for a specific email across different inboxes and apps.